๐ Custom Feedback Functionsยถ

 Extending existing providers.ยถ

-) to custom feedback implementations.
+In addition to calling your own methods, you can also extend stock feedback providers (such as OpenAI, AzureOpenAI, or Bedrock) to custom feedback implementations.
 This can be especially useful for tweaking stock feedback functions, or running custom feedback function prompts while letting TruLens handle the backend LLM provider.

-method that runs the provided prompt with your specified provider, and extracts a float score from 0-1.
-Your prompt should request the LLM respond on the scale from 0 to 10, then the generate_score
+This is done by subclassing the provider you wish to extend, using the generate_score method that runs the provided prompt with your specified provider, and extracting a float score from 0-1.
+Your prompt should request the LLM respond on the scale from 0 to 10, then the generate_score method will normalize to 0-1.

 See below for example usage: